We know that parenting teenager is not easy in any terms, therefore we have provided a comprehensive list of general...Read More

 One of the toughest things for parents of teenagers to grasp is why their teenager is acting disobediently or out of character.
-One reason could be that they are trying to create their own independence, away from their parent’s identity.
-In order to do that, they often act out in a rebellious manner.
-They may intentionally not listen to your requests.
-Or they may constantly argue with you.
-As frustrating is this can be, it is important to remember that they are still children and aren’t fully cognizant of how an adult should properly act.
+One reason could be that they are trying to create their own independence, away from their parent’s identity – which is normal.
+However, in order to become independent, some teens act out in a rebellious manner.

 Additionally, other mitigating factors such as substance abuse, anxiety, peer pressure, family issues or the loss of a loved one could lead to disruptive behavior.
 Whatever the reason is for your child’s negative behavior, it is imperative as parents that you pay attention and look for any possible warning signs.
 The sooner you diagnose their problem, the better off your child will be.

 Parents: Set Clear and Concise Rules and Consequences

 Setting clear and concise rules and consequences is very beneficial for parents and teenagers.
 All teenagers are eventually going to break one of your rules.
 But if you stay consistent, enforce your policies and allow natural consequences to occur, your teen will find that people must be responsible for their actions.

 It is also essential that parents employ preventative measures to help influence your child’s behavior.
 For instance, parents must lay down clear and concise ground rules that elucidate to your child what behaviors are unacceptable.

 Here are a few suggestions as to how parents can set up your ground rules:

 - Your teens should clearly understand your rules and the limits that comprise it.